 What was becoming clear is that the medium frame did fit and was very comfortable.

 As with all my other Y bikes, they each have their unique qualities.
 This one's was the way it climbs.
-It just kept where I wanted it and never lost grip climbing up to Valley Rd.
+It just kept where I wanted it and never lost grip climbing.